Tobermory, Mull

+Tobermory (Note: (/ˌtoʊbərˈmɔəri/; Tobar Mhoire)) (Scottish Gaelic: Tobar Mhoire) is a harbour town in the Inner Hebrides, Scotland.
+It is the main town and capital of the Isle of Mull, approximately 120 miles (193 km) northwest of Edinburgh, 76 miles (123 km) northwest of Glasgow, and 91 miles (146 km) west-southwest of Inverness.
+It had a population of 1,045 in 2022.

-Tobermory (/ˌtoʊbərˈmɔəri/; Tobar Mhoire) is the capital of, and until 1973 the only burgh on, the Isle of Mull in the Scottish Inner Hebrides.
-It is located on the east coast of Mishnish, the most northerly part of the island, near the northern entrance of the Sound of Mull.
-The town was founded as a fishing port in 1788; its layout was based on the designs of Dumfriesshire engineer Thomas Telford.
-As of 2022 its population was 1,045.
-It is notable as the location for the 2002–05 children's programme Balamory by the BBC.
+The mostly northerly of Mull's main settlements, it is located on the east coast of Mishnish, the most northerly part of the island, near the northern entrance of the Sound of Mull.
+It is here where a natural harbour, Tobermory Bay, is formed by the island meeting Calve Island.
+The town was founded as a fishing port in 1788 by the British Fisheries Society alongside Ullapool and Lochbay based on the designs of Dumfriesshire engineer Thomas Telford, and until 1973 was the only burgh on the island.

+The area has been populated for thousands of years, however, the only visible traces of habitation before Tobermory are the Baliscate standing stones at the top of the Eas Brae in the south of the town, and the iron age fort of Dùn Urgadul near Sgriob Ruadh farm.
+Before the creation of the planned main street, Tobermory Bay was made up almost entirely of sheer cliffs, except for the flat area at Ledaig where the distillery is now located, which had to be cut away to create the main street, which was done alongside land reclamation.
+It gained prominence as the location for the 2000s children's programme Balamory by the BBC which made the coloured houses of the main street famous, although they are not unique to Tobermory.

 Etymology

 The name Tobermory is derived from the Gaelic Tobar Mhoire, meaning "Mary's well".
 The name refers to a well located nearby which was dedicated in ancient times to the Virgin Mary.

 Prehistory and archaeology

 Archaeological excavations have taken place at Baliscate just outside of the town.
 The site was first noted by Hylda Marsh and Beverley Langhorn as part of the Scotland's Rural Past.
 In 2009, it was partially excavated by Time Team and a further longer excavation took place in 2012 as part of a community archaeology project through the Mull Museum.

 The excavations found that there was a sixth-century agricultural settlement which was either adopted or replaced by a seventh-century Christian community with a chapel and cemetery.
 In the late 11th or early 12th century, a stone and turf structure was built which was probably a longhouse or hall.
 Then, in the late 13th or early 14th century, a wattle and turf structure was built over these earlier structures.
 That burnt down and was replaced by a new stone and turf structure.
 It was used from the 16th to 19th century intermittently.
 All of which showed that people had been living and working in the Tobermory area for over 1,000 years before the town was founded.
 The site is a listed monument.